Timothée Chalamet’s net worth and most expensive things he owns

 Dune: Another success story

 Dune (2021) was one of the major turning points in Chalamet’s career.
-Not only did it do great box-office business, grossing over USD 402 million (INR 3,321 crore approx.), but also received incredible critical applause.
+Not only did it do great box-office business, grossing over USD 402 million (RM1.8 billion approx.), but also received incredible critical applause.
 The Denis Villeneuve film won six out of the 10 Academy Awards it was nominated for, five BAFTA Awards, and one Golden Globe Award.

 Chalamet played the lead, Paul Atreides, a young man who lives on the desert planet Arrakis with his family.
 It is based on Frank Herbert’s 1965 sci-fi novel of the same name.

 Wondering how much the actor made from Dune?
-While there are no official figures, reports suggest a ballpark amount of USD 2 million (INR 16 crore approx.).
+While there are no official figures, reports suggest a ballpark amount of USD 2 million (RM9.2 million approx.).
 He is slated to appear in Dune: Part 2 as well.

 His upcoming projects

 The Hollywood star will be seen as Willy Wonka in Paul King’s 2023 directorial Wonka.
 Starring Rowan Atkinson, Hugh Grant and Olivia Colman, the film takes viewers behind the life of the chocolate factory owner, his childhood and how he met the oompa loompas.
-Chalamet reportedly made USD 9 million (INR 74 crore approx.) upfront for the movie.
+Chalamet reportedly made USD 9 million (RM41 million approx.) upfront for the movie.

 He will also play Nobel Laureate Bob Dylan in his upcoming biopic.
 Titled A Complete Unknown, the film is slated to roll out in August 2023.